learn-tibco-cep/Books/README.md

 ### Start inference node

-This inference node contains an inference agent and a query agent, and so all queries are processed in the same node.
+The inference node contains an inference agent and a query agent, and so all queries are processed by the same node.

 ```
 $BE_HOME/bin/be-engine --propFile $BE_HOME/bin/be-engine.tra -n default-0 -u default -c ${WS}/Books.cdd Books.ear